bstee615/shared-hf-cache/README.md

 # Shared HuggingFace cache

 This is how we set up a shared HuggingFace cache.
+Read more in the blog post! https://benjijang.com/posts/2024/01/shared-hf-cache/

 # Set it up